Bachelor of Science in Speech, Language, and Hearing Sciences

-Advisors: Epstein, Gray, Raggio, Robinson, Solomon-Rice, Soto, Yu
+Advisors: Epstein, Gray, Raggio, Robinson, Soto, Sundarrajan, Yu

-Program courses constitute the specific requirements for a Bachelor of Science degree in Communicative Disorders leading to the baccalaureate degree at this University.
+Program courses constitute the specific requirements for a Bachelor of Science degree in Speech, Language, and Hearing Sciences leading to the baccalaureate degree at this University.
 The undergraduate sequence or a program equivalence is a prerequisite to the Master of Science in Communicative Disorders.
 A master’s degree in the area of Speech-Language Pathology (SLP) is required for a professional license to practice in the field.
 A doctoral degree in Audiology (AUD) is required for professional licensing in Audiology.
 All undergraduates, regardless of their intention to become an Audiologist or Speech-Language Pathologist, or to pursue another career path, take the same coursework.
 Thirteen core courses are required for the major.
 The B.S. degree is not a terminal degree.
-While the B.S. degree in Communicative Disorders does not qualify the student to practice Speech-Language Pathology or Audiology, there are related fields open to the B.S. graduate that include employment as a teacher’s assistant, classroom aide, child development worker, and Speech-Language Pathology Assistant with additional intern experience beyond the undergraduate degree.
+While the B.S. degree in Speech, Language, and Hearing Sciences does not qualify the student to practice Speech-Language Pathology or Audiology, there are related fields open to the B.S. graduate that include employment as a teacher’s assistant, classroom aide, child development worker, and Speech-Language Pathology Assistant with additional intern experience beyond the undergraduate degree.
 In addition, the B.S. degree in SLHS is a strong preparation for a number of graduate programs in special education, education, rehabilitation counseling, and related fields.

 - Demonstrate a minimum GPA of 2.0

 - Meet with an advisor to review the requirements of the professions in speech-language pathology, audiology, and related fields.